 Take a look at the gallery below to see what we have been up to recently:

-Below you will find our Class Learning Overview for the Autumn Term:
+Below you will find our most recent Class Learning Overview document:

 We have created a 'Home Learning Support Sheet' for anyone in class who needs to access learning away from school at this time.
 On the sheet you will find activity ideas and links covering each of the school curriculum areas.
 In the event of a period of self-isolation for a pupil or whole class closure, your teacher will be in touch to offer additional support and learning resources.